evnik/XcodeRN/Xcode12Beta2.md

 #### Known Issues

-*   When Optimize Interface for Mac is enabled for apps built with Mac Catalyst and there is no Mac asset, the app should get the Mac Scaled or iPad asset, before resorting to the Universal asset.
-Instead, it just uses the Universal asset, unless the app’s deployment target is set to macOS 10.15.
+*   When you select Optimize Interface for Mac for apps built with Mac Catalyst and there is no Mac asset, Xcode incorrectly uses the Universal asset even if you provide a Mac Scaled or iPad asset.
 (63368950)

 ### Build System